-SIAM travel awards are given to early career participants affiliated with U.S. institutions for travel to SIAM conferences through a grant from the U.S. National Science Foundation (NSF).
+SIAM conference support is given to early career participants affiliated with U.S. institutions for travel to SIAM conferences through a grant from the U.S. National Science Foundation (NSF).
 The awards (unless otherwise noted in the award letter) come with free registration.

 The travel awards consist of $650 for domestic travel and $800 for intercontinental travel.
 For conferences that do not include free registration, $150 is added to the award total.